sibazarova/TidyDataProject/CodeBook.md

 2  - "subjectid" - an identification number for each study participant.
 These numbers were from 1 to 30.

-VARIABLES 3-68 are the average values for the mean and standard deviation of the signal measurements.
+VARIABLES from 3 to 68 are the average values for the mean and standard deviation of the signal measurements.
 These signal measurements are described in PART 3 of this document.

 3  - "averageOf_tBodyAcc-mean()-X"